techworldwithmurali/java-application/README.md

 ### Step 8: Verify whether docker image is pushed or not in DockerHub

 #### Congratulations.
-You have successfully Pushed the docker image to DockerHub.
+You have successfully pushed the docker image to DockerHub.